Real loci in (log-) Calabi-Yau manifolds via Kato-Nakayama spaces of toric degenerations: Toric degenerations from gluing data

 with $t$ a generator of the maximal ideal of $R$, $\kappa\in\NN\setminus\{0\}$, $z_1,\ldots,z_{n-1}$ toric coordinates for the maximal torus of $X_\rho= X_\sigma\cap X_{\sigma'}$ and $u,v$ restricting either to $0$ or to a monomial on $X_\sigma$, $X_{\sigma'}$.
-One of the main results of \cite{logmirror1} is the statement that the restriction of the function $f$ is well-defined after choosing $u,v$ and that this restriction classifies $\M_{X_0}$.
-The zero locus of $f$ in $X_\rho$ specifies the \emph{log singular locus} $Z\subset (X_0)_\sing$ where the log structure $\M_{X_0}$ is not fine.
+The statement that the restriction of the function $f$ is well-defined after choosing $u,v$ and that this restriction classifies the log structure on the central fibre is one of the main results of \cite{logmirror1}.
+The zero locus of $f$ in $X_\rho$ specifies the log singular locus $Z\subset (X_0)_\sing$ where the log structure $\M_{X_0}$ is not fine.
 Thus $\M_{X_0}$ is fine outside a closed subset $Z\subset (X_0)_\sing$ of codimension two, a union of hypersurfaces on the irreducible components $X_\rho$ of $X_0$, $\dim\rho=n-1$.
-Conversely, there is a sheaf $\shF$ on $X_0$ with support on $(X_0)_\sing$, an invertibe $\O_{X_0}$-module on the open dense subset where $X_0$ is normal crossings, with everywhere locally non-zero sections classifying log structures arising from a local embedding into a toric degeneration (see \cite{logmirror1}, Theorem~3.22 and Definition~4.21).
-Thus the moduli space of log structures on $X_0$ that look like coming from a toric degeneration can be explicitly described by an open subset of $\Gamma((X_0)_\sing,\shF)$ for some coherent sheaf $\shF$ on $(X_0)_\sing$.
+Conversely, there is a sheaf $\shF$ on $X_0$ with support on $(X_0)_\sing$, an invertible $\O_{X_0}$-module on the open dense subset where $X_0$ is normal crossings, with everywhere locally non-zero sections classifying log structures arising from a local embedding into a toric degeneration (see \cite{logmirror1}, Theorem~3.22 and Definition~4.21).
+Thus the moduli space of log structures on $X_0$ over $O^\dagger$ that look like coming from a toric degeneration can be explicitly described by an open subset of $\Gamma((X_0)_\sing,\shF)$ for some coherent sheaf $\shF$ on $(X_0)_\sing$ -- see \cite[Thm 3.22]{logmirror1} for details.
+By \cite[Remark 2.18 2)]{affinecomplex}, an element of $\Gamma((X_0)_\sing,\shF)$ can be described in terms of (order $0$) \emph{slab functions} $f_{\rho,x} \in \CC[\Lambda_\rho]$, indexed by $\rho$ a codim $1$ cell of $\mathcal{P}$, $x$ a connected component of $\rho \setminus \Delta$, and where $\Lambda_\rho$ is the space of integral tangent vectors to $\rho$.
+For an explicit description of these functions see \cite[Defn.~ 2.17]{affinecomplex}. \end{discussion} The following result can be found in \cite[Thm ~5.2]{logmirror1}, under the assumption that $(B,\P)$ be positive and simple -- see \cite[\S 4.3]{logmirror1} and \cite[\S 5]{logmirror1} for a comprehensive discussion on positivity and simplicity. \begin{theorem} Let $s$ be lifted open gluing data.
+Then we have the following uniquely determined data: \begin{itemize} \item[1)] The log singular locus, given by a closed subset $Z \subseteq X_0(B,\P, s)$, contained in the union of codimension one strata and not containing any zero-dimensional strata. \item[2)] Normalized slab functions $f_{\rho,x} \in \CC[\Lambda_\rho]$, which define a log structure on $X_0$. \end{itemize} \end{theorem} Being normalized means that if $f_\rho$ is the slab function describing the log structure near a zero-dimensional toric stratum $x\in X_0$ along a codimension one stratum $X_\rho\subset X_0$ with $x\in X_\rho$, then $f_\rho(x)=1$.
+By the discussion after Definition~4.3 in \cite{logmirror1}, there always exist open gluing data normalizing a given toric log Calabi-Yau space, so this assumption imposes no restriction.
+Note that while previously we had viewed slab functions only as functions on (analytically) open subsets of the big torus of $X_\rho$, hence as Laurent polynomials, in the setup of \cite{logmirror1} or \cite{affinecomplex} they extend as regular functions to the zero-dimensional toric stratum they take reference to.